zawlinmaung6684/House-Price-Prediction-ML/README.md

 2. **Bias-Variance Tradeoff.** It is obvious in Ridge Regression that the bias increases while the variance decreases with the increase of $\lambda$ value.
 3. **RidgeCV.** RidgeCV is a `sklearn` built-in method to which you can throw a number of $\lambda$ values, and it will automatically choose the best one for your model.

-After the training the model again with a $\lambda$ value of 10, the training score was reduced to $0.890$, but the validation data performed better with an accuracy score of $0.868$.
+After training the model again with a $\lambda$ value of 10, the training score was reduced to $0.890$, but the validation data performed better with an accuracy score of $0.868$.